Switching to MySQL (Linux only)

 Required packages

-You must install the following Linux packages on the server machine, for example using aptitude
+You must install the following Linux packages on the server machine, for example using aptitude or yum (depending on the Linux distribution):

 The packages may be named differently depending on your Linux distribution.